 Prolotherapy involves the injection of an ‘irritant’ sucrose solution along with a local anaesthetic into a ligament around a joint, including the symphysis pubis, sacroiliac joints or lumbar spine.
 This causes a local inflammatory reaction, which in turn makes the ligaments tighten up.
 These changes also result in the deposition of new collagen which is the material from which tendon and ligaments are made.
 As the collagen matures it shrinks and this, in turn, tightens the ligaments so they appear to be stronger than before.

-The best results are in women who have had their pelvis realigned just before and after the injections, so the pelvis is in the best possible position for the ligaments to hold it in.
+The best results seem to be in women who have had their pelvic alignment checked just before and after the injections, so the pelvis is in the best possible position for the ligaments to hold it in.
 If this has not been done, women have reported disappointing results, as the treatment is aimed at changing stability rather than pain.

 How effective is prolotherapy?

 The effectiveness of prolotherapy treatment may vary because of the different needs of individual women.
-Some women have reported relief in pain after just one session.
+Some women have reported relief in pain and increased stability after just one session.
 However, the average person requires around three sessions of treatment.
-The treatment usually entails an injection once a month for three months and these are usually given with sedation to reduce the pain of the injections.
+The treatment usually entails three sets of injections with a week to a months break between each set, and these are usually given with local anaesthetic or sedation to reduce the pain of the injections.
 There might be bruising around the site of the injection after treatment which disappears after a few days.
 Often the improvement is noticeable quite soon after treatment.
 You should not take anti-inflammatory medication after the injections as this reduces the inflammatory effect which the treatment is trying to produce.

 Is prolotherapy safe and well respected?